-A recent custody dispute reported in the Brisbane Times has seen a five year old child placed in the care of his mother, even though she admitted to smoking marijuana when her son was not around.
+A recent custody dispute reported in the Brisbane Times had seen a five-year-old child placed in the care of his mother, even though she admitted to smoking marijuana when her son was not around.

 Despite the father’s concerns, Federal Magistrate Neville found it was in the best interests of the child to remain living with his mother, but made orders for her to undertake both random and regular drug screening tests.
 If she returned positive results, the child would automatically live with his father and have only supervised visits with his mother until she shows she can live drug-free for a year.